 What options might be available to me?

-Now at this point, it’s important for us to “temper” one’s excitement because while it’s true that you may be able to qualify or a Guaranteed Issue Life Insurance policy or maybe even an Accidental Death Policy, it’s important to understand that while these products may seem like a great option for some, they’re also going to have some pretty serious “disadvantages” to them that we want to make sure that you are fully aware of prior to purchasing one.
+Now, at this point, it’s important for us to “temper” one’s excitement because while it’s true that you may be able to qualify for a Guaranteed Issue Life Insurance policy or maybe even an Accidental Death Policy, it’s important to understand that while these products may seem like an excellent option for some, they’re also going to have some pretty severe “disadvantages” to them that we want to make sure that you are fully aware of before purchasing one.

 Which is why…

-After reading what we’re about to discuss we would invite you to then give us a call or visit one of our other articles that will go into greater detail about these “alternative products” so that you’ll know exactly what you are “getting” should you decide to ultimately purchase one of these “types” of products.
+After reading what we’re about to discuss, we would invite you to give us then a call or visit one of our other articles that will go into greater detail about these “alternative products” so that you’ll know exactly what you are “getting” should you decide to purchase one of these “types” of products ultimately.

 Accidental Death and Guaranteed Issue Life Insurance Policies Defined